ibm-cloud-docs/citrix-netscaler-vpx/hsm-install-hsm.md

 1. (OPTIONAL) Obtain the `safenet_dirs.tar` file and transfer it to the VPX in the `/var` directory.
 The `safenet_dirs.tar` file can be obtained from [here ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://downloads.service.softlayer.com/citrix/netscaler/Safenet-HSM/){:new_window}.

-	You must be logged into your SoftLayer account to access the above link.
+	You must be logged into your IBM Cloud account to access the above link.
   {: note}

 	<img src="images/4-transfer-safenet_dirs.png" alt="drawing" style="width: 600px;"/>